KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0514.md

 Failing to enable these options will result in `jchroot` (or to say, the `clone(2)`) failing with `EINVAL`.

+## Current boot sequence, filesystem structure and current work status

+After some discussion with UnderSampled, OxR463 and heroxbd on IRC, I feel it necessary to explain a few things here.

+### Boot sequence and where we are now

+The boot sequence is of the following stages:

+  * bootloader loads `boot.img`, executing the kernel;
+  * kernel executes `/init`, which is `preinit`, in the initramfs that came with `boot.img`;
+  * `preinit` mounts `userdata` and handles mountpoints correctly, then executes Gentoo's `openrc-init`;
+  * OpenRC starts, launching a service that uses `jchroot` to launch Android's init.

+We're currently at the `preinit` stage, trying to launch OpenRC's init.

+### Filesystem structure

+The final filesystem structure would be like this: Gentoo root sits in `userdata` partition.
+The path `/var/lib/android` is special: it holds the Android `init` as well as Android mountpoints.
+When we `jchroot` into `/var/lib/android`, Android init would mount the partition it needs correctly, except for `/data` in the Android root.
+We'll need to change the `fstab` entry for `userdata` into a bind mount of `/data` (from Android's perspective of view; the real path in `userdata` is `/var/lib/android/data`) to _itself_, thus making `/data` a mountpoint, so as to make `vold` happy.

 ## Work to be done next week

-By the end of next week the first stage of my GSoC 2018 project should have been finished: an Android system successfully booting inside a chroot (and namespaces) under OpenRC init, who gets loaded by `preinit`.
-Several expected problems/projects exist:
+By the end of next week we shall see: an Android system successfully booting inside a chroot (and namespaces) under OpenRC init, who gets loaded by `preinit`.
+Several expected problems/projects:

-  * The filesystem structure in `userdata` needs working out.
-  * If Android `/data` turns into a directory instead of the filesystem root, it will be our responsibility to build Android's mount structure.
+  * `switch_root` into `userdata/gentoo` temporarily to see if OpenRC loads fine.
+Fix it if it's not working.
+  * Refactor `userdata`, deal with the mountpoints correctly, and edit Android `fstab` accordingly.
+Android's `fstab` parser may not support bind mounts; we may have to bind-mount it ourselves and remove that line in `fstab` completely.
   * We'll definitely run into problems, thus a serial console through UART (in headphone jack for Nexus'es and Pixels) is necessary; asynchronous `console-ramoops` does not fulfill the requirement for interactions.

    This requires a headphone-jack UART cable, which was made by @imi415 on Telegram.
-Thanks a lot!
+Kudos for @imi415!

 [1]: https://github.com/KireinaHoro/preinit_angler
 [2]: {filename}replace-android-init-with-test-script.md